sbates-idrc/c2lc-coding-environment/open_robot_kit/crickit_circuit_playround_bluefruit_miniq/README.md

   - 6 x washers
   - 3 x bolts
   - 3 x screws
-- 4 x 10mm M3 bolts and nuts, for attaching the encoder wires to the Circuit Playround
+- 4 x 10mm M3 bolts and nuts, for attaching the encoder wires to the Circuit Playground

 ## Tools